Ale-JRD/Trads/content/post/index-T1.md

 And most likely, Ars is doing this unconsciously.

-「You mean to say I came in stronger, so Ars turned into an even more troublesome opponent?」
+“You mean to say I came in stronger, so Ars turned into an even more troublesome opponent?”

-「—That’s what I think.
-The stronger the opponent, the more he evolves… it could be phrased like that.」
+“—That’s what I think.
+The stronger the opponent, the more he evolves… it could be phrased like that.”

 Strength.